How is acute lymphocytic leukemia classified?

 The subtypes of ALL each carry a slightly different outlook, so ask your doctor what type you have and how it may affect your treatment.

 As leukemia treatment has improved over the years, research has focused on why some patients have a better chance for cure than others.
-Certain features of the disease separate patients who are likely to have a good response to treatment from those likely to have a poor response.
-These are called prognostic factors.
-These features include
+Certain factors, called prognostic factors, can give doctors a better idea of how likely standard treatment will be successful for an individual patient.
+These factors include

 - The patient's age